 Select your district to go directly to your legislators' scores

 Click here to download the PDF of the brochure.
 Find out more about our campaigns, victories, and ways you can get involved!

-On behalf of our members and supporters, we write today in opposition to H.R.
-1965, The
+On behalf of our millions of members, we write to express our opposition to H.R.
+524 and urge

 The Honorable Gina McCarthy